-Under these Acts, the Ombudsman reports to the responsible federal minister, who reports to parliament.
+Under these Acts, the ombudsman reports to the responsible federal government minister, who reports to parliament.

-The Overseas Students Ombudsman investigates complaints from overseas students about the actions of private education providers on the Commonwealth Register of Institutions and Courses for Overseas Students (www.cricos.deewr.gov.au).
-This register is administered by the Australian Government’s Department of Education and includes education providers, and services (e.g. accommodation, student support and information services) that assist overseas students to adjust to life in Australia.
+The Overseas Students Ombudsman investigates complaints from overseas students about the actions of private education providers on the Commonwealth Register of Institutions and Courses for Overseas Students (www.cricos.education.gov.au).
+This register is administered by the Australian Government’s Department of Education and Training and includes education providers and services (e.g. accommodation, student support and information services) that assist overseas students to adjust to life in Australia.

-The Private Health Insurance Ombudsman (PHIO) deals with complaints about private health insurance and related matters.
-A complaint can be made about a private health fund, a broker, a hospital, a medical practitioner or other health practitioner so long as it relates to private health insurance arrangements.
+The Private Health Insurance Ombudsman deals with complaints related to private health insurance.
+For example, a complaint can be made about a private health fund, a broker, a hospital, a medical practitioner or other health practitioner.

-The PHIO also publishes information that compares health funds and reports on individual funds.
+The ombudsman also publishes information that reports on and compares health funds.

-The PHIO can investigate a complaint or refer a matter to mediation.
+The ombudsman can investigate a complaint or refer a matter to mediation.

-The PHIO does not deal with complaints about the service or treatment provided by a health professional or hospital.
-These should be directed to the Victorian Health Services Commissioner, or the equivalent state or territory body.
+The ombudsman does not deal with complaints about the service or treatment provided by a health professional or hospital.
+These should be directed to the Victorian Health Services Commissioner (www.health.vic.gov.au/hsc), or the equivalent state or territory body.

 The Commonwealth Ombudsman also acts as the Australian Capital Territory (ACT) Ombudsman.
+The ACT Ombudsman investigates complaints about the administrative actions of the ACT Government.
 The ACT Ombudsman relies on the Ombudsman Act 1989 (ACT) to fulfil this role.

-The Public Interest Disclosure Act 2013 (Cth) establishes a whistleblower protection scheme for public officials at the federal level.
-Under this Act, the Ombudsman:
+The Public Interest Disclosure Act 2013 (Cth) provides a Whistleblower Protection Scheme for public officials at the federal level.
+Under this Act, the ombudsman:

 •promotes awareness and understanding of the scheme;